Montana State's David Alston, Ty Okada have buried their Minnesota hatchet - NewsBreak

 DILLON – The Montana Western Bulldogs continued Frontier Conference at Vigilante Field on Saturday afternoon as they hosted the MSU-Northern Lights.
 The Bulldogs ran for 343 yards and six touchdowns, Jon Jund threw for two scores, and the Western defense held the Lights to 62 yards of total offense in a 66-0 win over Northern.

-Class AA soccer: Gallatin girls top Sentinel for state title, undefeated season
+State AA girls soccer: Bozeman Gallatin beats Missoula Sentinel for 1st title

-The Gallatin Raptors came in undefeated looking to do two things in the their state title game against the West three seed, Missoula Sentinel Spartans.
+BOZEMAN — The tears of happiness came exactly one year after the tears of sadness, the ones that represented the pain of almost having everything.
+Memories of a one-goal loss in the 2021 state championship fueled the Bozeman Gallatin girls soccer team all the way through the 2022 season.
+Back in the title game on Saturday, the Raptors did not waste the opportunity to make history.

 montanasports.com